-Four Credits Staff Fall Semester - 240.
-Cells and Genetics A study of cells at the molecular level and the fundamentals of genetics.
+- 240. Cells and Genetics This is the first course prospective biology majors should take.
+It is a study of cells at the molecular level and the fundamentals of genetics.
 Topics covered will include: structure and function of cell membranes and cell organelles, enzyme activity and biosynthesis, metabolic and energy interconversions, Mendelian and molecular genetics and modern biotechnologies.
 Three lectures and one 3-hour laboratory per week.
-Prerequisite: Biology 150 (Biological Unity and Diversity) or consent of the chairperson of the Department of Biology.
 At least one semester of chemistry is highly recommended.

-- 260. Organismal Biology An examination of the relationships between structure and function in organisms with a special emphasis on vascular plants and vertebrate animals.
+Four Credits Staff Fall Semester - 260.
+Organismal Biology An examination of the relationships between structure and function in organisms.
 Common and unique solutions to the problems of support, movement, growth, gas exchange, water balance and other aspects of homeostasis will be examined.
 Three lectures and one 3-hour laboratory per week.
-Prequisite: Biology 150 (Biological Unity and Diversity).
+Prequisite: Biology 240.

 Four Credits Staff Spring Semester - 280.
 Ecology and Evolutionary Biology A broad overview of ecology and evolutionary biology, emphasizing the ways in which organisms interact with their physical and biological environments and how the results of such interactions drive the forces of evolution.
 Three lectures and one 3-hour laboratory per week.
-Prerequisite: Biology 150 (Biological Unity and Diversity).
+Prerequisites: Biology 240 and 260.

-Four Credits Murray Fall Semester
+Four Credits Bultman, Murray Fall Semester